TashinMubassira/TashinMubassira.github.io/_publications/2024-02-17-paper-title-number-4.md

 collection: publications
 category: conferences
 permalink: /publication/2024-02-17-paper-title-number-4
-excerpt: 'This study explores the potential to detect an individual's vulnerability to trauma by analyzing eye-tracking data and assessing their attention to specific visual stimuli.'
+excerpt: 'This study explores the potential to detect an individuals vulnerability to trauma by analyzing eye-tracking data and assessing their attention to specific visual stimuli.'
 date: 2023-11-17
 venue: 'EAI Mobiquitous'
 paperurl: 'https://mobiquitous.eai-conferences.org/2023/'